roman-milk/roman-milk.github.io/kristen-finally-fucks-daddy-pt-07.md

  I wanted to feel it too, my pussy was dying to be fucked by something long and hard.
 "Here," I commanded, grabbing one of her arms to guide her hand down to the cucumber.
 Crystal took it from me, fucking herself with the veggie, while I sat up for a quick moment to grab the bag of grocery dildos.
 I already knew what I wanted.
 I ripped off one of the bananas from its bretheren, then I crawled backwards on my bed until I was lying across Crystal's lap, my back facing her and Crystal's pussy fucking the cucumber right in front of me.
 I had my armpit over her flat tummy, my arm able to reach forward and take back the cucumber from her.

  As I started fucking her with the cucumber again, lying on my hip, my other hand reached into my crotch and poked the bottom of the banana against my own aching vagina.
 I was going to fuck that piece of fruit, I wanted it so badly.
 I felt the yellow corner of the long shape rubbing my moist cunthole, and with a little shove, the banana slid into my pussy.
 I was fucking it!
 It felt welcome, such relief -- not a male cock, but, something thick to probe into my tight teenage cunt, give me some relief, let my cunt squeeze it and cum around it.
-Report_Story #3